scott-anderson-wc/cs210pub/lectures/L21/web-hosting-etc.md

 You can give out the guest credentials to friends and family.
 They don't allow any power to modify anything on the server; they merely allow the ability to read pages.
-Still, you need to be careful with them, since giving them out allows the person to ready everyone's web pages, not just yours.
+Still, you need to be careful with them, since giving them out allows the person to ready every student's web pages, not just yours, so don't post them for the world to read.

 ## .htaccess